mfractor/mfractor.github.io/docs/image-management/overview.md

 To do this, it uses [TinyPNG](https://tinypng.com/) to perform intelligent image compression.

 Read more about the image optimiser at [Optimising Image Assets](/image-management/optimising-image-assets).

+### Image Tooltips

+The image tooltips let you preview any image asset.

+Read more about image tooltips at [Image Tooltips](/image-management/image-tooltips).